ccomrade/zcu-kiv-ds-2/README.md

 ```

 `DEBIT` message used to request a certain amount from another bank account.
-The target node replies with a `CREDIT` message if it has a sufficient balance in its bank account.
+The target node replies with a `CREDIT` message if it has a sufficient account balance.

 ```json
 {